SunNySnoWJ/fake-news-detection-nlp/README.md

 # Fake News Detection Using BERT with Adversarial Robustness Testing

-This project applies BERT-based models to detect fake news and further evaluates their robustness against adversarial attacks using **TextFooler**.
+This project applies BERT-based models to detect fake news and further evaluates their robustness against adversarial attacks using TextFooler.
 It covers preprocessing, training, evaluation, adversarial training, and post-attack analysis with visualizations.

 ## Project Structure